Internal Insulation of Masonry Walls

 Click here to read more articles about Weatherization

-This article originally appeared in the July/August 2014
+A version of this article appears in the July/August 2014

 issue of Home Energy Magazine.